Donald Trump’s presidential campaign has reminded more than a few commentators of fascist movements from Europe’s past.

 Many of these analyses — and you can find many more from left-leaning columnists — focus on the most overt similarities between fascists and Trump: the glorification of violence at his rallies, his demonization of outsiders, his disrespect for democratic institutions and norms.

 Here, I will focus on three deeper, lesser known tenets of fascism that Trump exhibits: his valorization of victims, his obsession with fitness and his legitimization of violence as a form of political action.

 When people read “fascism”, they think Adolf Hitler and bringing him into the discussion is almost always counterproductive.

 This all tells us to be cautious.
 On the scale of villainry, the Republican candidate does not measure up to Hitler or Mussolini.
-If somebody says otherwise, they have probably lost their sense of proportion.
+If somebody says otherwise, they have lost their sense of proportion.

 But there are similarities: between the men and between the circumstances in which they emerged.
-Anyone who is familiar with the history of fascism in Europe will find those similarities hard to overlook.
+Anybody who is familiar with the history of fascism in Europe will find those similarities hard to overlook.
 Ignoring them would be just as irresponsible as blowing them out of proportion.

 So let’s examine some of the parallels.

 Valorization of victims